 Interview with artist Mario RobinsonPosted May 29 2015

-Creative Catalyst recently began carrying two DVDs by Mario Robinson.
-This week we interviewed Mario Robinson to learn more about his artistic path.
+Creative Catalyst recently began carrying two DVDs by Mario A. Robinson.

 I became interested in art as an adolescent.
 My fifth grade teacher gave me the task of drawing several portraits of United States presidents for an open house.
 I had no prior knowledge of my drawing abilities, although I had always been enamored with the artistic talent of fellow classmates.
 It was that chance suggestion by my teacher that lead me to begin a Talented & Gifted Program at the high school the following year.
 From that point on, all my other interests fell by the wayside.
 I knew that creating art was what I wanted to do for the rest of my life.